AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 1. Select ![reprocess assets icon](assets/do-not-localize/reprocess-assets-icon.png) from the toolbar and select the [!UICONTROL Full Process] option.

 Once the process completes, navigate to the [!UICONTROL Properties] page of any video asset within the folder.
 The automatically added tags are seen in [!UICONTROL Smart Tags] section in [!UICONTROL Basic] tab.
+These applied smart tags are sorted in descending order of [confidence score](#confidence-score-video-tag).

 ## Search for smart tagged videos {#search-smart-tagged-videos}